-- Include clarification that CSPs that fail to provide complete, accurate and timely load data may be suspended from participating in the Synchronized Reserve Market until corrective measures are implemented and may be referred to the PJM Market Monitor and/or the FERC Office of Enforcement for further investigation as necessary, - Increase limit on DR resources from 25% of hourly SR requirement to 33% of the hourly SR requirement.
+- Change language to require load data to be provided by CSP for all SR events and for all DR resources with an SR commitment. - Change CSP load data submission deadline from 1 business day to 2 business days after the SR event, - Include clarification that CSPs that fail to provide complete, accurate and timely load data may be suspended from participating in the Synchronized Reserve Market until corrective measures are implemented and may be referred to the PJM Market Monitor and/or the FERC Office of Enforcement for further investigation as necessary, - Increase limit on DR resources from 25% of hourly SR requirement to 33% of the hourly SR requirement.